wikimedia/mediawiki-services-wikispeech-pronlex/install/developer/README.md

 1. Install the pronlex server

----
-** UPCOMING: SCRIPT TO INSTALL pronlex INSTEAD OF COMMANDS **

 `$ sh install.sh <APPDIR>`

-   Installs the pronlex server and a small demo db for testing
+Installs the pronlex server and a small demo db for testing (upcoming feature!)
----

 i.
 Clone the source code